COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ## Learning Objectives
 In the end of Module 2 you should have a clear understanding how to map Illumina reads and identify SNV and SV together.
 In addition, you should be able to identify problems and obtain preliminary insights into your data set at hand.

-We will further discuss standard file formats for this application: BAM and VCF files.
+We will further discuss standard file formats for this application: [BAM](http://samtools.github.io/hts-specs/SAMv1.pdf) and [VCF](http://samtools.github.io/hts-specs/VCFv4.1.pdf) files.

 ***

-## Alignment and quality control of aligning short read data
+## Alignment and quality control (QC) of aligning short read data

 ### Mapping reads